digital-archives/HISTGA1011/slides/week_06_slide_deck.md

 ## Definition
 # Digital Preservation Metadata

-—
+**Digital preservation metadata** refers to structured information that describes the long-term management and preservation of digital objects.

-__Preservation metadata__ refers to structured information that describes the long-term management and preservation of digital objects.
 It encompasses various attributes and characteristics necessary for maintaining the integrity, authenticity, and accessibility of digital materials over time.

 ---